 Hot Tubs During Pregnancy: Is It Safe?

-One of the best way to relax your overstressed muscle is by having sessions in a hot tub.
+One of the best ways to relax your overstressed muscle is by having sessions in a hot tub.
 It will relieve tensions in your muscles and will revitalize your strength and energy for the days to come.
-Hot tubs in its name implies heat, so in order for the body to relax in a hot tub it needs heat.
+Hot tubs in its name imply heat, so in order for the body to relax in a hot tub, it needs heat.
 This is very good especially for people who are so busy and always do overtime from work.